-When combining values from multiple cells, we must take some effort as this function does not accept arrays and requires a single cell reference in each argument.
+When combining values from multiple cells, we must make some effort, as this function does not accept arrays and requires a single cell reference in each argument.

 So we need to use formula =CONCATENATE(B1, B2, B3, B4) or =B1 & B2 & B3 & B4.

-Let’s see how to do this quickly using TRANSPOSE function.
+Let’s see how to do this quickly using the TRANSPOSE function.
 Suppose there are 78 cells that need to be concatenated.
-In such scenario, we need to:
+In such a scenario, we need to:

 The result would be:

 A few notes about the CONCATENATE Function

 The CONCATENATE function will give the result as a text string.